RaivoRipuli/lastwarVP/README.md

 ## Miscellaneous info

-Version 4 should be able to scroll the applications list.
+Version 4 is able to scroll the applications list.
 It will scroll depending on the pixel color detected.
+Version 6 is more reliant on pixel colors, but can also automatically open applicants menu and only try to approve when somone has applied